MattASmithWork/RecipeBookApp/Backend/RecipeBookAppBackend/src/RAILWAY_DEPLOYMENT.md

 1. Go to https://railway.app/dashboard
 2. Click "Create New Project" → "Deploy from GitHub"
-3. Connect your GitHub account and select this repository: `recipeApp`
+3. Connect your GitHub account and select this repository: `RecipeBookApp`
-4. Railway will automatically detect the project
+4. Railway will automatically detect the project (root `railway.json` points to `Backend/RecipeBookAppBackend/src` and its Dockerfile)

 ### 2. Configure Environment Variable